souvikinator/souvikinator/README.md

 <h2>👋 Hello There!</h2>
 <img align="right" src="https://media.giphy.com/media/fqypN5YvaPLpRRm2xU/giphy.gif" width="150px" alt="supercalifragilisticexpialidocious"/>

-Your friendly developer and IT undergrad, love exploring technologiesand making things, figuring out their underhood functioning and also like teaching.
-I try to solve problems around me with current knowledge and skillsets.
+Your friendly developer and IT undergrad, love making things, figuring out their underhood functioning and also like teaching.
+I try to solve problems around me with current knowledge and skillset(check out my repos) .
 Apart from smashing the keyboard and typing colored text on dark background, I also like doodling as a hobby.
 Exploring and learning a lot every day.
 <br />

 <p>